Thomas-Alexandre Dumas: Enlistment and service in the Queen's Dragoons

-Dumas spent his first years in the Queen's Dragoons in the provincial town of Laon, Picardy, close to the border with the Austrian Netherlands.
+Dumas spent his first years in the Queen's Dragoon Regiment in the provincial town of Laon, Picardy, close to the border with the Austrian Netherlands.
 On 15 August 1789, following the beginning of the French Revolution, his unit was sent to the small town of Villers-Cotterêts.
 The town's newly formed National Guard leader, innkeeper Claude Labouret, had called for them to come in response to a wave of rural violence known as the Great Fear.
 Dumas lodged at the Labourers Hôtel de l'Ecu for four months, during which time he became engaged to Claude Labouret's daughter Marie-Louise.

-Dumas's regiment was in Paris on 17 July 1791, where they served as riot police along with National Guard units under the Marquis de Lafayette during the Champ de Mars Massacre of the French Revolution.
+Dumas's regiment was in Paris on 17 July 1791, where they served as riot police along with National Guard units under the Marquis de Lafayette during the Champ de Mars massacre of the French Revolution.
 Troops killed between 12 and 50 people when a large crowd gathered to sign a petition calling for the French King's removal.
 Two years later, when someone denounced Dumas to the Committee of Public Safety, he claimed that intervention in the conflict saved as many as 2,000 people.
 A corporal by 1792, Dumas had his first combat experience in a French attack on the Austrian Netherlands in April of that year.
 He was one of 10,000 men under the command of the General Biron.
 Stationed on the Belgian frontier in the town of Maulde, on 11 August 1792 Dumas captured 12 enemy soldiers while leading a small scouting party of four to eight horsemen.